-Rundle Park Activity Walk is a 2.1 mile moderately trafficked loop trail located near Edmonton, AB that features a river and is good for all skill levels.
+Rundle Park Activity Walk is a 2.1 mile moderately trafficked loop trail located near Edmonton, Alberta, Canada that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.